 Real Location Spoofing refers to the fake location sent for triangulation techniques (based on the cell tower location).
-Basically, the phone connects to the furthest cell tower that can be “seen” by the phone.
+Basically, the Stealth Phone connects to the furthest cell tower that can be “seen” by the Stealth Phone.
 It does not depend on GPS location and does not require an internet connection or third-party servers.
 GPS spoofing can be easily circumvented by triangulation, which reveals the actual location based on the cell tower’s location.

 IMEI is the phone ID.
 The dynamic IMEI function changes the IMEI automatically after each call and SMS without user intervention.
-New phone ID after each call and SMS.
 When this feature is enabled, calls and SMS cannot be intercepted and location cannot be tracked.
-Also, the target correlation methods of modern GSM interceptors that match the IMEI of the phone with the IMSI (SIM card used in this phone) will fail.
-Combined with the special Dynamic IMSI feature (XCell Basic v3 Advanced, XCell Pro and XStealth), the phone's capabilities become a weapon.
+Also, the target correlation methods of modern GSM Interceptors that match the IMEI of the phone with the IMSI (SIM card used in this phone) will fail.
+Combined with the special Dynamic IMSI feature, the Stealth Phone capabilities become a weapon.

 IMEI is the phone ID.
 Some basic XCell Stealth phones only have the function to manually change the IMEI, such as the XCell Dual SIM Stealth Phone.
 Dynamic IMEI stealth phones can also change the IMEI manually: User can add a specific IMEI.
-New phone ID after each call and SMS, manually.
 When IMEI change is enabled, call and SMS interception and location tracking will fail.
-Also, the target correlation methods of modern GSM interceptors that match the IMEI of the phone with the IMSI (SIM card used in this phone) will fail.
+Also, the target correlation methods of modern GSM Interceptors that match the IMEI of the phone with the IMSI (SIM card used in this phone) will fail.

 You can clone any other mobile phone and impersonate it to fool GSM Interceptor.
 Due to the sensitive nature of this particular feature, more info after purchase.

 IMSI is the SIM ID.
 Why IMSI change?
 Well, the answer is “IMSI Catcher”, the name given to mobile phone interception systems.
-Therefore, no explanation is needed.
 IMSI Change is a special feature requested by law enforcement and intelligence agencies and is now available to the public.
-The phone user can generate a new IMEI/IMSI for each call, making tracking and interception an impossible mission.
+The Stealth Phone user can generate a new IMEI and IMSI for each call, making tracking and interception an impossible mission.
 The IMEI is the phone ID, the IMSI is the SIM ID.
 If you change everything, the phone user is 100% protected.
-How does it work?

 Low signal or even signal loss issues may occur.

-In order to locate the phone, law enforcement agencies send so-called location tracking pings (LTP) to the phone.
-These are basically malformed SMS (invisible on ordinary cell phones, regardless of the brand, price or technology used), usually over the GSM network.
-In response to the received ping, a normal phone sends back its GSM location data (not to be confused with GPS tracking), which consists of the tower's cell ID data, which actually means the GPS position of the tower the phone is connected to.
+To locate the phone, law enforcement agencies send location tracking pings (LTP) to the phone.
+These are basically malformed SMS (which are invisible on ordinary cell phones, regardless of the brand, price or technology used), usually over the GSM network.
+In response to the received ping, a normal phone sends back its GSM location data (not to be confused with GPS tracking), which consists of the data of the cell ID of the tower, which actually means the GPS position of the tower with which this Phone is connected.

-When the UnPing function is enabled, the XCell Stealth Phone:
+When the UnPing function is activated, the XCell Stealth Phone will:

-2. block replies to received LTP and in this way hide the phone’s location.
+2. Block responses to received LTPs, thus hiding the phone’s location.
 Certain special settings are required.

-Location tracking alerts are displayed on the phone home screen and saved in a text file.
+Location tracking alerts are displayed on the Stealth Phones home screen and are saved in a text file.

 The user can activate automatic call recording.
 Every single call is recorded without a warning tone.
 Call recordings are a valuable resource when dealing with tampered with or hacked recordings, especially in court.

-By activating hunting mode, the phone warns the user when a call and / or SMS is intercepted (before the call is answered or before the call is initiated) as well as location tracking.
+By activating hunting mode, the Stealth Phone warns the user when a call and SMS is intercepted (before the call is answered or before the call is initiated) as well as location tracking.
 No calls or messages are blocked.
-In hunting mode, you can tell if your phone is being monitored.
+In hunting mode, you can check if your phone is being monitored.